 Attorney represents Client in a litigation matter that Client has brought against Adversary.
 A written fee agreement between Attorney and Client states that Attorney will be paid a contingent fee equal to a percentage of Client's "net recovery" in the matter, if any.
 Consistent with the State Bar's Sample Written Fee Agreement Form for a contingency fee agreement, Client's "net recovery" is defined as the total of all amounts received by settlement or judgment less certain scheduled costs and disbursements.
-Under the terms of the fee agreement, Attorney is entitled to 25% of Client's net recovery if the matter is resolved prior to the filing of a lawsuit, and one-third (33 1/3%) of Client's net recovery if the matter is and Professions Code section 6147 in all respects, and includes a valid charging lien, and stating that Attorney is entitled to take his fee from the Client's recovery, whether by judgment, award or settlement.
+Under the terms of the fee agreement, Attorney is entitled to 25% of Client's net recovery if the matter is resolved prior to the filing of a lawsuit, and one-third (33 1/3%) of Client's net recovery if the matter is resolved at any time thereafter.
+The agreement complies with California Business and Professions Code section 6147 in all respects, and includes a valid charging lien, and stating that Attorney is entitled to take his fee from the Client's recovery, whether by judgment, award or settlement.